-All the IF masks are used to generate the final IF mask used in the Level 1B ground processing; the method used for generating it consists in a monthly average according to the strategy defined in issue 1 -9 February 2009 ENVI-GSOP-EOPG-03-0011

-[R-18] with an editing criteria based on the comparison between each of the single IF masks and the reference one (on-ground).
+All the IF masks are used to generate the final IF mask used in the Level 1B ground processing; the method used for generating it consists in a monthly average according to the strategy defined in [R-18] with an editing criteria based on the comparison between each of the single IF masks and the reference one (on-ground).

-Figure 5: Valid IF masks retrieved during cycle 75 plotted together with the on-ground reference.
+Figure 5: Valid IF masks retrieved during cycle 78 plotted together with the on-ground reference.

-In Figure 6 the IF Mask, updated on the 14th January 2009, and the previous IF Mask used for processing are plotted.
+In Figure 6 the IF Mask, updated on the 26th March 2009, and the previous IF Mask used for processing are plotted.